Skip to content

 Sandbox Tests — does it work end-to-end?

-A reproducible suite that takes one of four clean fixtures (Node + TS / Python / Go / Rust), runs an Archon lifecycle command through one of four IDE platforms (Cursor / Claude Code / Codex CLI / Aider), and verifies the resulting tree against a fixed expected outcome — with date, manifest version, and result recorded for every run.
+A reproducible suite that takes one of five clean fixtures (Node + TS / Python / Go / Rust / bare empty dir), runs an Archon lifecycle command through one of four IDE platforms (Cursor / Claude Code / Codex CLI / Aider), and verifies the resulting tree against a fixed expected outcome — with date, manifest version, and result recorded for every run.

-12 scenarios cover all 5 lifecycle stages × the most common IDE × language pairings:
+19 scenarios cover all 5 lifecycle stages × the most common IDE × language pairings, plus a 6-scenario install matrix that fans out the install stage along the initial-state × flags axis:

 Every scenario page links to a video placeholder (docs/public/videos/) and asciinema placeholder (docs/public/asciinema/).
 Recordings are uploaded as scenarios reach passing status.